vitorpio/pybible-cli/README.md

     ✞

-You can also use `pybible-cli` on your on python code for referencing the bible, just import `pybible_load` module from `pybible` package:
+You can also use `pybible-cli` in your on python code for referencing the bible, just import the `pybible_load` module from the `pybible` package:

     >>> from pybible import pybible_load
     >>> bible = pybible_load.load()